front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/remote-schemas.md

   In this example, the `pokemons` root field will be renamed by default transforms as `Pokemon_pokemons`.
 </blockquote>

+## Customize remote HTTP requests

+There might be situations where the remote service requires HTTP calls to match some criteria.
+For instance, you may have to provide an API key in all calls or an `Authorization` header to act as the currently logged in Customer.

+Front-Commerce allows you to configure the underlying implementation (Apollo HTTP Link) using the [`remoteSchema.linkContextBuilders` GraphQL module definition key](/docs/reference/graphql-module-definition.html#linkContextBuilders-optional).

 ## Mix local and remote schemas

 A GraphQL module can expose both a remote schema and a local one with resolvers.